 - must not be accompanied by any other person or animal (except a guide dog)

-- must supply their name and contact details to the testing officer prior to the test beginning
+- must give their name and contact details to the testing officer before the test starts

-- must not talk, offer assistance to, or distract the driver or testing officer at any stage during the test.
-Should this occur, the testing officer will terminate the test and you would need to book and pay for another test
+- must not talk, offer help, or distract the driver or testing officer at any stage during the test.
+If this happens, the testing officer will terminate the test

-- must not interrupt the testing officer as they are providing feedback at the end of the test.
+- must not interrupt the testing officer as they're providing feedback at the end of the test.

-You cannot have any other passengers (eg children or infants) in the car as they may distract you or the testing officer during the test.
+You can't have any other passengers (eg children or infants) in the car as they may distract you or the testing officer during the test.

 The testing officer may refuse to accept any person as a support person if the testing officer believes on reasonable grounds that:

 - his or her personal safety could be, or is, threatened or endangered, or

 - the support person appears to be under the influence of alcohol or drugs or is noisy or violent, or

 - there's no suitable seating available in the back of the vehicle being used for the test.